 Osteoarthritis (OA) is a form of degenerative joint pain caused by wear and tear on your joints.
 As you age, the cartilage that cushions your joints starts to wear down, causing the bones to rub together.
 The bone-on-bone action leads to inflammation of the joints.

 The lower back is also a common source of OA pain.
-Let your doctor know if you’re suffering from the early symptoms of osteoarthritis.
+Let your doctor know if you’re experiencing the following early symptoms of OA.

 Cartilage is meant to be a shock absorber that helps your joints move smoothly.
 When cartilage wears down, the bone-to-bone rubbing can produce a number of abnormal sensations.
-Grating of the joints is common in OA patients, and is the manifestation of the bones rubbing together.
+Grating of the joints is common in people with OA.
+It’s the manifestation of the bones rubbing together.
 You might also feel or hear your joints clicking or cracking when you move.

 People in the early stages of arthritis may notice that moving the affected areas of their bodies is not as easy as it once was.
 Joint stiffness and pain can contribute to loss of flexibility, also called loss of range of motion.
 Range of motion is the extent to which you can move your joints in their normal patterns.
-For example, bending and extending your knee is the range of motion.
-If you suffer from arthritis, you might not be able to bend your knee as far.
+For example, fully bending and extending your knee is its range of motion.
+If you have arthritis, you might not be able to bend your knee as far.
 Loss of flexibility is usually a very gradual process.

 Pain, tenderness, and joint stiffness tend to be limited to very specific times in the early stages of osteoarthritis.
 You might notice your hips hurt after a game of basketball, or that your back is stiff first thing in the morning.
 As degenerative arthritis progresses, however, you might have achy joints even when you’re at rest.